-The town of Somerville offers a dynamic restaurant scene and elegant specialty shops.
-But look just beyond these modern day delights and you’ll also discover a historic hidden gem.
-Particularly, a landmark responsible for helping advance the American Revolution and create New Jersey’s largest university.
-In fact, their 250+ years of history make the Wallace House and Old Dutch Parsonage perfect for Jersey Through History.
+The town of Somerville offers a diverse restaurant scene and quaint specialty shops.
+But look just beyond these modern day delights and you’ll also find a historic hidden gem.
+In fact, the area hosts a landmark responsible for helping advance the American Revolution and create NJ’s largest university; Of course, its 250+ years of history make the Wallace House and Old Dutch Parsonage perfect for Jersey Through History.

 The History Behind Old Dutch Parsonage